Carl-Henric/ms4/README.md

     - Works correct from product management page.
 + Confirmation mail when purchase is completed.
     - Works almost.
 The functionality is done but the smpt server isen´t correclty setup.
++ When a watch is purchased it removes from the shop.
+    - Works correct, when a watch is purchased it´s not longer aviable in the shop.

 ### Testing Enviroment
 - All tested is done by me, and when external users needed, then my friends helped me with that. <br>